-- The Board specifically decides on the values and objectives of the Company, its strategy and the key policies to be implemented, as well as the level of risk acceptable to the company.
-In defining the values of the Company, the Board shall take into consideration all sustainability aspects of the business. - the Board assesses the current and future strategic challenges facing Luxempart and its subsidiaries and measures the associated risks: - the Board studies and determines, based on proposals from the Group Executive Committee: - the strategy of Luxempart and its subsidiaries; - financial objectives, particularly in terms of recurring revenues and capital gains; - the budget; - the cash management guidelines; and - the sustainability strategy and initiatives.
+- The Board specifically decides on the values and objectives of the Company and its strategy, as well as the level of risk accept- able to the Company.
+In defining the values of the Company, the Board shall take into consideration all sustainability aspects of the business; - The Board also decides on the policies to be implemented at the level of the Company and/or the group. - the Board assesses the current and future strategic challenges facing Luxempart and its subsidiaries and measures the associated risks; - the Board studies and determines, based on proposals from the Group Executive Committee: - the strategy of Luxempart and its subsidiaries; - financial objectives, particularly in terms of recurring revenues and capital gains; - the budget; - the cash management guidelines; and - the sustainability strategy and initiatives.

-- the Board keeps a watching brief on the existence and functioning of an internal control system, including the identification and management of risks, in particular those relating to compliance with current legislation and regulations, as well as financial, strategic, operational, environmental and reputational risks; - the Board procures that all necessary measures are taken to ensure the quality and reliability of information relating to Luxempart and its subsidiaries; - the Board monitors the quality of external audits; - the Board ensures compliance with regulations on insider trading and market manipulation; procedures drawn up by the Board of Directors define the measures to be taken to prevent such operations (Appendix 2), as well as the persons to whom this document is addressed; - the Board defines the general organization of Luxempart and its subsidiaries for the performance of the above-mentioned tasks and their efficient handling; - the Board approves the corporate governance guidelines and regularly adapts them to the evolution of Luxempart and its subsidiaries; - the Board defines the role, responsibilities and operating procedures of the specialised Committees; it appoints and, if necessary, removes the members of these committees; - the Board selects the Chairman of the Board of Directors from among its members; - the Board appoints one or more Managing Directors and delegates to them the day-to-day management of the Company and special powers to ensure the operational management of Luxempart and its subsidiaries; it may authorise the Managing Director(s) to sub-delegate their powers under the conditions it determines; the appointment or removal of the Managing Director(s) is proposed to the Board of Directors by the Chairman of the Board of Directors on the recommendation of the Nomination and Remuneration Committee;
+- the Board keeps a watching brief on the existence and functioning of an internal control system, including the identification and management of risks, in particular those relating to compliance with current legislation and regulations, as well as financial, strategic, operational, environmental and reputational risks; - the Board procures that all necessary measures are taken to ensure the quality and reliability of information relating to Luxempart and its subsidiaries; - the Board monitors the quality of external audits; - the Board ensures compliance with regulations on insider trading and market manipulation; procedures drawn up by the Board of Directors define the measures to be taken to prevent such operations (Appendix 2), as well as the persons to whom this document is addressed; - the Board defines the general organisation of Luxempart and its subsidiaries for the performance of the above-mentioned tasks and their efficient handling; - the Board approves the corporate governance guidelines and regularly adapts them to the evolution of Luxempart and its subsidiaries; - the Board defines the role, responsibilities and operating procedures of the specialised Committees; it appoints and, if necessary, removes the members of these committees; - the Board selects the Chairman of the Board of Directors from among its members; - the Board appoints one or more Managing Directors and delegates to them the day-to-day management of the Company and special powers to ensure the operational management of Luxempart and its subsidiaries; it may authorise the Managing Director(s) to sub-dele- gate their powers under the conditions it determines; the appointment or removal of the Managing Director(s) is proposed to the Board of Directors by the Chairman of the Board of Directors on the recommendation of the Nomination and Remuneration Committee;

 - the Board appoints and, where appropriate, removes the members of the Group Executive Committee.
-With the exception of the Managing Director(s), the appointment or dismissal of members of the Group Executive Committee is proposed to the Board of Directors by the Managing Director(s) or by the Chairman, and after consultation with the Nomination and Remuneration Committee; - the Board convenes General Meetings whenever necessary and draws up the agenda and the proposed resolutions to be submitted to the General Meeting for approval, in particular with regard to: - the annual accounts and consolidated financial statements of Luxempart: - the allocation of results of Luxempart; - the appointment, reappointment and, where appropriate, removal of directors, and the determination of their remuneration: - the appointment or renewal of mandate of one or more statutory auditors charged with auditing the annual and consolidated financial statements; - the authorisation for the Company to acquire its own shares, and the terms of any such acquisition; and - any amendment to the Articles of Association.
+With the exception of the Managing Director(s), the appointment or dismissal of members of the Group Executive Committee is proposed to the Board of Directors by the Managing Director(s) or by the Chairman, and after consultation with the Nomination and Remuneration Committee; - the Board convenes General Meetings whenever necessary and draws up the agenda and the proposed resolutions to be submitted to the General Meeting for approval, in particular with regard to: - the annual accounts and consolidated financial statements of Luxempart; - the allocation of results of Luxempart; - the appointment, reappointment and, where appropriate, removal of directors, and the determination of their remuneration; - the appointment or renewal of mandate of one or more statutory auditors charged with auditing the annual and consolidated financial statements; - the authorisation for the Company to acquire its own shares, and the terms of any such acquisition; - any amendment to the Articles of Association.